Coconutat/RPG-Maker-MZ-Cheat-Menu-Plugin/README.md

 Type 2 : There is nothing for the time being.
 ***

-Any other information same as (original version)[https://github.com/emerladCoder/RPG-Maker-MV-Cheat-Menu-Plugin].
+Any other information same as [original version](https://github.com/emerladCoder/RPG-Maker-MV-Cheat-Menu-Plugin).